scottvr/HOGRAZR-199x/README.md

-contrasted greatly with the score, which was a song described as a "late 80's/early 90's club-type track", both danceable but somehow menacing, complete with samples from 1950's education film narration and possibly slaughterhouse noises; it started when the game started and ended st the end of the game.
+contrasted greatly with the score, which was a song described as a "late 80's/early 90's club-type track", both danceable but somehow menacing, complete with samples from 1950's education film narration and possibly slaughterhouse noises; it started when the game started and ended at the end of the game.
 This was possible because the game was a small number of time trials (fleeing, obstacle course, whackamole, skeet, etc type mini games.
 I have heard that your character was a small "meat-type hog" (whatever that means) but nobody really liked to talk about it.